 Third album ‘Love Frequency’ arrives four years since their last, seven since their first, and nine since forming.
 When we meet to talk about the album at a pub in North London, it’s on the cusp of the record’s release and the band are boundlessly enthusiastic, chattering over one another and seeming, well, happy.
 "We’re just incredibly invested in the present right now," says keyboardist James Righton, "We’re just loving absolutely every moment of it.
 Every interview, every bit of press.
 We get on better than we’ve ever done."

 For ‘Love Frequency’, the band worked with friends and past collaborators like the Chemical Brothers’ Tom Rowlands, Erol Alkan, and James Murphy while recruiting new faces Gorgon City and even including some of their own productions to make a glassy-eyed dance pop record that retains the band’s penchant for quasi-mystical, evocative-yet-abstruse lyrics.
-There are some maddeningly hamfisted moments on it, it also houses some of the best songs that the band have written, and it aims sky high.
+There are some maddeningly hamfisted moments on it, but it also houses some of the best songs that the band have written, and it aims sky high.
 "The idea of it being on the radio was in the forefront.
 It wasn’t finished until we had the songs for the radio nailed," says frontman Jamie Reynolds, "That’s where we feel most natural.
 The first record had five, six songs on the radio."
 (True to form, he contradicts himself less than five minutes later: "We always make records for ourselves before we make records for anybody else.
 It’s not about pleasing anybody.")

 Let’s talk about the album’s first single.
 It’s produced by Gorgon City – was it you who approached them initially?